-WCC regularly holds curated conversations and workshops about timely civic engagement topics.
+WCC regularly hosts and co-hosts curated conversations, workshops, and events about timely civic engagement topics.

 THURSDAY JUNE 17, 2021